 Bay laurel is a beautiful evergreen tree.
 Since the bay tree is a slow grower, it’s also kept as an ornamental, especially in the form of topiary shapes.
-Bay laurels work extremely well for topiary use!.
+Bay laurels work extremely well for topiary use!

-Good Products For Growing Bay Laurel:
+Good Products At Amazon For Growing Bay Laurel:

 - Safer Brand Insect Killing Soap

 - All Seasons Horticultural & Dormant Spray Oil

 - Neem Bliss 100% Cold Pressed Neem Oil

 - Monterey Liquid Copper Fungicide